 Making of Easy Stir-Fry Bok Choy

-- In a heavy bottom wok add oil.2 tablespoons olive oil
+- In a heavy bottom wok add oil.2 tablespoon olive oil

 - Once warm add garlic and red chili.3-4 garlic cloves chopped, 3-6 red chilies chopped